aamining/2smarket/README.md

-# How to set up a Search Engine For Products database by GEM SEARCHKICK Step By steps
+# How to set up a Search bar For Products database by GEM SEARCHKICK Step By steps

 1- Install Elasticsearch.
 For Homebrew, use: